CSC207-UofT/course-project-group-044/design-document.md

 ### - Factory Pattern

-This design pattern is used in the repository DAO interface.
+This design pattern is used in the repository Data Acess Object interface.
 We provide varied repository classes for loading various entities (e.g. `EmployeeRepository` to access an Employee object into database, `EventRepository` to write an event object into database).

 As a consequence, if we do not implement the Factory Design Pattern, we must decide which repository class to instantiate every time we want to write an entity into the database.
 This leads to high-coupling issues.